Catch drops and spikes early so you can take action

 Click the button to create your ads.

-You'll see the alert under Keywords on your Audit > Alerts screen.
-Click on it to see a list of affected keywords and CPA metrics.
+You'll see the alert on your Audit alerts screen.
+Click it for a list of affected ads and CTR metrics.

 Customizing your alert

-By default, Adalysis will check for keywords with a CPA increase of over 30%.
+By default, Adalysis will check for ads with a CTR decrease of over 30%.
 It compares the last seven days to the last 30 days.
-Go to Audit > Settings > Keywords to change these conditions and set conversion thresholds for the alert.
+Go to Audit > Audit settings > Prebuilt > Ads to change these conditions and set minimum click thresholds for the alert.

 Disapproved text ads